hahamane/class5/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis
+- Python script for your analysis: `analysis.py`
-- Results figure/saved file
+- Results figure/saved file: `multiplegraph`
-- Dockerfile for your experiment
+- Dockerfile for your experiment: `Dockerfile`
 - runtime-instructions in a file named RUNME.md

 -----